RMIT Equity Travel Grant

 It is expected that the online application will take approximately thirty minutes to complete.
-Once you have completed a question online, you cannot go back and modify your response(s).
 The main application questions are listed below to allow you time to prepare your answers in advance prior to starting the online application.

 - Provide a brief overview of your planned mobility activity.

 - How will this activity benefit you academically and professionally?

 - How do you intend to use this grant and how will it assist you to undertake your mobility activity?